20 Top Gifts for 9-Year-Old Girls That Work

 Kirby and the Forgotten Land Game

-Why we like it: Adventure together while Kirby transforms into cars and vending machines.
+Why I like it: Adventure together while Kirby transforms into cars and vending machines.

 Pink puffball Kirby explores 3D worlds using copy abilities like Drill and Ranger.
 Mouthful Mode transforms him into everyday objects for hilarious puzzle-solving.
 Second player controls Bandana Waddle Dee for stress-free co-op adventures.